zerospiel/docs/docs/quickstart-1-mgmt-node-and-cluster.md

 ## Check that the projectsveltos pods are running

-The other fundamental k0rdent subsystem, k0rdent Service Manager (KSM), handles services configuration and lifecycle management on clusters.
+The other fundamental k0rdent subsystem, k0rdent State Manager (KSM), handles services configuration and lifecycle management on clusters.
 This utilizes the [projectsveltos](https://github.com/projectsveltos) Kubernetes Add-On Controller and other open source projects.
-Before continuing, check that KSM pods are ready:
+Before continuing, check that the ksm pods are ready:

 ```shell
 kubectl get pods -n projectsveltos   # check pods in the projectsveltos namespace